horpee/alx-system_engineering-devops/0x01-shell_permissions/README.md

-write the script that change the owner of the file hello tothe user betty
+write a script that create an empty file called hello